NBA Rumors: Kevin Durant Breaks Silence On Reports Saying Warriors Are Better Without Him, ‘That’s Not Facts’

 — USA TODAY NBA (@usatodaynba) May 26, 2019

 Kevin Durant has been the subject of criticisms from the time he left the Oklahoma City Thunder to join the star-studded Warriors in the summer of 2016.
 Before he made the controversial decision, the Warriors were already a championship-caliber team and had posted a historical 73-9 record during the 2015-16 NBA season.
-Until now, some people viewed Durant as the superstar who took the easiest road to win an NBA championship title.
+Until now, some people viewed Durant as the superstar who took the easiest road to win an NBA championship.

 However, no one can deny the fact that Kevin Durant is one of the major reasons behind the Warriors’ success in the past two seasons where they succeeded to build a dynasty and won back-to-back NBA championship titles.
 After hearing the controversial reports, most of the Warriors’ core players, Stephen Curry, Klay Thompson, and Draymond Green, and Coach Steve Kerr decided to show some support to Durant and denied that Golden State is a better team without him.